muruthi/community-pass-react-native-wrapper/docs/add-the-wrapper/README.md

     - [Section 2](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step2): Setting up your Community Pass Approved Device
     - Section 3: Setting up your development environment

       > The section 3 information available on the [Mastercard Developer Zone](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step3/) is currently applicable to setting up a development environment for Kotlin and Java native applications.
-To complete this section in the context of a React Native application, please see the [Setting Up Your React Native Development Environment](dev-environment-setup.md) segment.
+To complete this section in the context of a React Native application, please see the [Setting Up Your React Native Development Environment](dev-environment-setup.md) segment of this guide.

     - [Section 4](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step4): Submit your Reliant App details to Community Pass
     - Section 5: Install the Community Pass React Native Wrapper